-This amazing museum houses some 60,000 coins, from the ancient Greek world till the modern times as well as weights, lead stamps, medals and precious stones.
+This amazing museum houses some 60,000 coins, from the ancient Greek world until modern times as well as weights, lead stamps, medals, and precious stones.
 There are also ten thousand volumes devoted to the special field of numismatics, to its history, the seals and to archaeology.

-It is one of the best planetariums in the world and was established with the testament of Eugene Eugenidis, a Greek ship owner and benefactor, who wanted to create an institution that would educate Greek young people in the sections of technology and science.
+It is one of the best planetariums in the world and was established with the testament of Eugene Eugenides, a Greek shipowner, and benefactor, who wanted to create an institution that would educate Greek young people in the sections of technology and science.
 The Athens Digital Planetarium counts on a large scale cinema projection system, which displays images over an area that is ten times bigger than a regular cinema room.

 Pnyx Hill is located right beneath the Acropolis, close to the quarter of Thissio.
 This is where the Athenians would gather to talk about political issues.

-This is one of the 5 tactual museums of the world, especially made for blind people.
+This is one of the 5 tactual museums in the world, specially made for blind people.
 People can actually touch the exhibits, which are copies of famous works of art.

 The Temple of Hephaestus is the best preserved ancient temple in Greece.
 It was dedicated to Hephaestus and Athena.
 The temple is located in Thissio, within a short distance from the Acropolis and Monastiraki, just above the Ancient Agora and the Stoa of Attalos.

-This theatre is the most important and oldest theatre of Athens.
-It is located on the south eastern slopes of the Acropolis.
+This theatre is the most important and oldest theatre in Athens.
+It is located on the southeastern slopes of the Acropolis.
 This is the site where the Festival of Great Dionysia used to take place.
-Thise festival was of great cultural importance and welcomed great play writers, such as Sophocles or Euripides.
+This festival was of great cultural importance and welcomed great play writers, such as Sophocles or Euripides.
 The theatre was later renovated with marble and had a capacity of 17.000 seats.
 Very little of the theatre survives today.

 The Tymbos of Marathon is actually a vaulted tomb where the Greek soldiers who died in the Marathon Battle against the Persians were buried.
-Next to this tomb, there is a statue of Miltiades, the Athenian leader.
+Right next to this tomb, there is a statue of Miltiades, the Athenian leader.